midokura/wasmcon-workshop-2023-09/README.md

     "webserver":
     {"host": "localhost", "port": "8000"}}'
    ```
-- **Step 3.** Modify the host IP address “192.168.11.18” to the IP address of your laptop, then save it.
+- **Step 3.** Modify the MQTT host IP address “192.168.11.18” to the IP address of your laptop, then save it.
    For example, if the IP address of your laptop is “172.30.0.28”, the file should be as below.
    ```
    '{"evp":